stapleto/2018-02-20-qut/index.md

 For more information on what we teach and why, please see the paper <a href="http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745">"Best Practices for Scientific Computing"</a>.

 <strong>Who:</strong>
-The course is aimed at QUT HDR students researchers.
+The course is aimed at Higher Degree Research students or researchers.
+This course has been modified for working with or within QUT.
 <strong>You don't need to have any previous knowledge of the tools that will be presented at the workshop.</strong>

 <strong>Where:</strong>